 • Learn the oneworld Network: Familiarize yourself with partners like JAL, Cathay Pacific, and Qatar Airways.

-• Study Mileage Plan Charts: Understand the partner award charts to identify the high-value "sweet spot" redemptions.
+• Study Atmos Award Charts: Understand the partner award charts to identify high-value "sweet spot" redemptions.

-• Re-evaluate Your Travel Goals: That trip to Europe in Business Class or First Class to Asia is now much more attainable with your miles.
+• Re-evaluate Your Travel Goals: That trip to Europe in Business Class or First Class to Asia is now much more attainable.

-Top Redemption Opportunities in the New Era of Mileage Plan
+Top Redemption Opportunities in the New Era of Atmos Rewards

 Forget what was possible before.
-The unified Mileage Plan opens up a new world of aspirational travel.
-Here are the types of redemptions you should start planning for.
+The unified Atmos Rewards program opens up a new world of aspirational travel.

 1